Robot Learning

 Safe Proving Environment

-Safely test potentially hazardous scenarios without risking human safety or damaging equipment.
+Test potentially hazardous scenarios without risking human safety or damaging equipment.

-Reduce Costs
+Reduced Costs

-Avoid the burden of real-world data collection and labeling costs by generating large amounts of synthetic data, validating trained robot policies in simulation and deploying on robots faster.
+Avoid the burden of real-world data collection and labeling costs by generating large amounts of synthetic data, validating trained robot policies in simulation, and deploying on robots faster.

 Robot Learning Algorithms